hlandau/altirc/altirc.md

     case, all but the final `@names` notifications for a channel have `more` set to true.

-A Channel Member Specification is any valid User Origin Specification.
+A Channel Member Specification is any valid User Origin Specification, but may have the following additional items:

+  - `settings`: Required.
+A JSON object mapping the URIs of channel settings to Channel Member Setting Objects expressing the current values of those settings.

+Example:

+    {
+      "from": {
+        "server": "a.b.c"
+      },
+      "cmd": "@names",
+      "args": {
+        "channel": "#foo",
+        "names": [
+          {
+            "nick": "the-user",
+            "user": "theuser",
+            "host": "user.example.com",
+            "settings": {
+              "urn:irc:setting:channel-member:op": {
+                "value": true
+              }
+            }
+          }
+        ],
+        "more": false
+      }
+    }

 ### User-to-User Messaging